learn-co-curriculum/phase-3-ruby-building-applications-setting-up-the-environment/README.md

 With the run file set up, we can run `ruby bin/run` and see the run file in action.
 Let's step through this file briefly.

-#### The Shebang Line
+### The Shebang Line

 The very first line of `bin/run` can be broadly ignored for our purposes.
 It is known as a [_shebang_][] and is used to indicate what interpreter should be used to read the code in this file.
 On Unix systems, with the proper configuration, this file can run without having to write `ruby` before it in the command line.
 Don't worry if this does not work for you, though.
 We can still run the file using `ruby bin/run`.
 The shebang is just an optional line that makes this file more functional.

-Notice that the file _doesn't_ have `.rb`.
+Notice that the file _doesn't_ have the `.rb` extension.
 This file is designed to be an executable and the lack of file extension indicates this.
-Some runner files will still have the `.rb` extension - they may not be meant as an executable file, but are still designed to be the point of entry into the application.
+Some runner files will still have the `.rb` extension — they may not be meant as an executable file, but are still designed to be the point of entry into the application.

 [_shebang_]: https://en.wikipedia.org/wiki/Shebang_(Unix)

-#### Loading Files and Running Code
+### Loading Files and Running Code

 Run files act in some way to start an application.
 Before that, though, they typically need to load up any necessary files.
 We can see this in